dholt/slurm-gpu/README.md

 Slurm can be made aware of GPUs as a consumable resource to allow jobs to request any number of GPUs.

+This feature requires job accounting to be enabled first; for more info, see: https://slurm.schedmd.com/accounting.html

+The Slurm configuration file needs parameters set to enable cgroups for resource management and GPU resource scheduling:

 `slurm.conf`:

 ```console